robenkleene/audio-references/ableton-push/ableton-push-devices.md

 - Hold `M` and push a device button to toggle it on and off
 - To re-order devices, hold the button above the device and turn the jog wheel
+- It does not appear that a device can be re-ordered *into* a rack, also Ableton Push cannot cut and paste devices
 - Hold `Delete` then push the button above a device to delete it
 - `+`: Add a Device / MIDI Track / Audio Track / Return Track (this will replace the current device)
 	- To toggle on the preview when browsing content, push the button above `Preview`